Gooseus/angular-meteor-bridge/README.md

 ## Documentation

-The angular app is in `angular-app`, the meteor app is in `meteor-bridge`.
+The angular app is in `angular`, the meteor app is in `meteor`.

 You will need to run both, angular-app defaults to port 8000, meteor always defaults to port 3000.
 The angular-app has the meteor-bridge hardcoded to localhost:3000.

+## The Test App

+The test app is actually something I've always wanted to have, and perhaps exists in the wild somewhere, though I'm looking to create the simplest form possible.

+Right now there is a working Simple Chat app, if you go to localhost:3000/room/[ room key ] your messages will only be broadcast to other people connected to that room.
+Basically a really simple IRC without any of the other cool stuff.